tsunami416604/azure-docs.hu-hu/articles/azure-resource-manager/templates/template-functions-resource.md

 }
 ```

-A teljes objektum a következő formátumban kell megadni:
+A teljes objektum formátuma a következő:

 ```json
 {